-1. Integrate with Suppliers
+1. Build a Strong Relationship with Suppliers

 Most products that online retailers sell are sourced from distributers, dropshippers, or directly from the manufacturer itself.
 In each of those situations, establishing a good working relationship with your contact is essential to running a successful business.
 Having a healthy rapport and good reputation with your suppliers will benefit you when something goes wrong.
 Here’s our guide to building a strong relationship with suppliers to help get you started.

 2. Employ Smart Warehousing Tactics